onlyquake/xonotic-wiki/Repository_Access.md

 ### Windows

 By default, Windows has no real environment to handle the necessary scripting and compiling tools for building Xonotic.
 So, what we have to do is install something called [msysgit](https://github.com/msysgit/msysgit/releases) to allow us to have a similar environment as on Linux.
-In this case, we want the download which is entirely self contained (including build-essentials and other corely required dependencies), which at the time of writing this is called “msysGit-netinstall-1.9.5-preview20150319.exe.”
-Simply follow the instructions on screen at this point.
-NOTE: Unless you know what you’re doing, install with default settings/directories.
+In this case, we want the download which is entirely self contained (including **build-essentials** and other corely required dependencies), which at the time of writing this is called “**msysGit-netinstall-1.9.5-preview20150319.exe.**” Simply follow the instructions on screen at this point. **NOTE: Unless you know what you’re doing, install with default settings/directories.**

-Once you have completed the installation, you should be able to launch the msysgit shell by simply finding “msys.bat”- by default, it is located at **C:**, and you can use this shell to continue on with the guide and clone and compile the Xonotic repositories.
+Once you have completed the installation, you should be able to launch the msysgit shell by simply finding “**msys.bat**”- by default, it is located at **C:**, and you can use this shell to continue on with the guide and clone and compile the Xonotic repositories.
 It is recommended that you make a shortcut to msysgit (simply right click the shell and hit “Create Shortcut”) for easier access on your desktop or in your start menu.

 ### Mac OSX

 You must first install **XCode** which comes on your installation DVD or can be downloaded from the Apple website.
-This package provides tools like Git and GCC, which are needed for successful checkout and compilation of Xonotic.
-Some versions of XCode come with Git and others don’t - if you don’t have Git after installing XCode get it here: **http://code.google.com/p/git-osx-installer/**
+This package provides tools like **Git and GCC**, which are needed for successful checkout and compilation of Xonotic.
+Some versions of XCode come with Git and others don’t - if you don’t have Git after installing XCode get it here: [XCode installer](http://sourceforge.net/projects/git-osx-installer/files/)

 After your development environment is all set up, you can continue on to cloning the git repository and compiling Xonotic.